 Let’s face it, working full-time at a 9-5 day job sucks.
 Not only does a job take up most of your waking hours that could be spent making music, most jobs also don’t pay very much.
 Fortunately, you do not have to be stuck in a job you hate while watching your musical dreams fade away.
-Teaching guitar for a living is the best and easiest way to earn a great income with your musical talents.
+Doing guitar teaching for a living is the best and easiest way to earn a great income with your musical talents.

-Here are the benefits of teaching guitar versus working a “normal” day job:
+Here are the benefits of guitar teaching versus working a “normal” day job:

-By teaching guitar, you can make way more money than you ever could at any regular non-musical job.
+- With guitar teaching, you can make way more money than you ever could at any regular non-musical job.
 (Many guitar teachers I train earn 6-figures or multiple 6-figures per year).

-You can work part-time hours and make an excellent living (growing your income every year).
+- You can work part-time hours and make an excellent living (growing your income every year).
 In contrast, at most jobs you generally must work 40-60 hours per week just to get by and are lucky to get a 2-3% pay raise per year.

-You have massive flexibility of schedule.
+- You have massive flexibility of schedule.
 As a guitar teacher, YOU decide the hours you teach.
 Want to take a vacation for several weeks in the middle of the summer?
 You can do it.
 Want to take time off to go on tour with your band?
 You can do this too.
-Plus, you can actually get paid for your vacation time as well (if your teaching business is set up correctly).
+Plus, you can actually get paid for your vacation time as well (if your guitar teaching business is set up correctly).
 Compare this to working a regular job where your time off is limited and your flexibility is restricted.

-Guitar Teaching Fear #1: You fear that your guitar playing skills aren’t advanced enough to get started.
+Guitar Teaching Business Fear #1: You fear that your guitar playing skills aren’t advanced enough to get started.

 Reality: You don’t need to be a highly advanced guitarist to teach others.
 All you need is to:

 2. Get guitar teacher training, so you learn the best ways to teach guitar and become more qualified than any teacher in your area.
-Fact is, your guitar teaching skills are way more important than your guitar playing abilities when it comes to helping your students become better guitarists.
+Fact is, your guitar teaching skills are way more important than your guitar playing abilities when it comes to helping your guitar students become better guitarists.

-3. Consistently work on improving your own musical skills to stay ahead of your students and be ready to keep teaching them as they become more advanced themselves.
+3. Consistently work on improving your own musical skills to stay ahead of your guitar students and be ready to keep teaching them as they become more advanced themselves.

 Take this guitar teaching assessment to learn how prepared you are to teach guitar and get feedback that will help you to become a more effective teacher.

 Your guitar students do not care if you have a music degree or some other impressive credentials as a musician, nor do they really care if you are an advanced guitar player.
 They only care about whether or not you can help them solve their guitar playing frustrations and become better musicians.
-If you are not sure how to effectively help your students make progress in their playing, get guitar teacher training.
+If you are not sure how to effectively help your guitar students make progress in their playing, get guitar teacher training.